AurelianSpodarec/luavel.com/docs/reference/global-objects/table/instance-methods/remove.md

     slug: /reference/global-objects/table/remove
 ---

 The `table.remove()` method removes one element from the table.
-This method changes te length of the table.
+This method changes the length of the table.

 ## Syntax
 ```lua